vuejs/v2.vuejs.org/src/guide/conditional.md

 {{/if}}
 ```

-In Vue.js, we use the `v-if` directive to achieve the same:
+In Vue, we use the `v-if` directive to achieve the same:

 ``` html
 <h1 v-if="ok">Yes</h1>